 If you're a researcher looking for support with recruiting people with Crohn's and Colitis into your study, please click here for more information.

-Researchers at the University of Sunderland are looking for people living with Crohn's or Colitis to take part in a study to explore how people with IBD recognise emotions.
+Researchers at University of Greenwich are looking for adults diagnosed with IBD and living with a stoma or due to have stoma forming surgery to take part in a new study.

-Researchers at University College London are looking for 10 men and 10 women with IBD to take part in a study to help understand how people with IBD experience pain.
+Researchers at Aston University are looking for young people living with Inflammatory Bowel Disease (IBD) to take part in a new study looking at how IBD affects well-being.

 Researchers at Queen Mary University of London are looking for people who have been diagnosed with IBD in the last 12 months to take part in a study about chronic pain in IBD.

-Researchers at King’s College London are looking for people with mildly active Crohn’s Disease to take part in a study.
+Researchers at Imperial College London are looking for people with both PSC and IBD to take part in a study to investigate if aspirin is effective in reducing cancer.

 We know it can be difficult to live with, or support someone living with these conditions.
 But you’re not alone.
 We provide up-to-date, evidence-based information and can support you to live well with Crohn’s or Colitis.